 So why use a freemium model at all?
-The main purpose is to decrease your customer acquisition cost (CAC).
+The main purpose is to decrease customer acquisition costs (CAC).
 This metric measures the overall initial cost of attracting new customers.
 By removing or mitigating the costs of this stage, companies can allocate resources towards engaging and retaining loyal customers.

 If you plan on using a freemium model for your service or product, make sure you implement some form of limitation.
 These may include:

 - Feature limitations: Offline access, additional storage, exclusive access, or discounts limited to premium tiers.